ananthdurai/schemata/README.md

   // Specify the product type. product_type is an useful annotation to represent a field in a business perspective.
   // (e.g) user_id can be an INT field, but in the system design it could represent External Users rather than internal users. string product_type = 70004;
-  // Set true if the field is a primary key.
-This must be true if the Schema type is Entity bool is_primary_key = 70005;
+  // Set true if the field is a primary key. bool is_primary_key = 70005;
 }
 ```